jnstllng/Markdown-Note-Taking/README.md

     - Sidebar with full file preview
     - Toggle on/off via <kbd>Ctrl</kbd>+<kbd>Space</kbd>

+  [ab1d294a]: 123 "123"

-#### Adjustments for markdown-themeable-pdf
+### Adjustments for markdown-themeable-pdf

-Files are located in `/.atom/markdown-themeable-pdf`.
-Images for header or footer to be placed in the same folder.
+Files are located in `/.atom/markdown-themeable-pdf/` by default.
+Images for header or footer have to be placed in the same folder.
+I changed the settings to store these files in `/.atom/` and add `header.js`, `footer.js` as well as `logo.png` to the list of _extra files_ to be synchronized to the Gist by _Sync Settings_.

 - **header.js**
 	```